jjr6639/runyondev/README.md

 Logo image: Jordan Runyon Developer Portfolio (1).png

-3️⃣ Open index.html in your browser:
+3️⃣ Open homedex.html in your browser:

-bash
-Copy
-Edit
-open index.html
-✨ Customization
-You can customize:

 Words in the typewriter effect → Edit the words array in the <script> tag

 Skill logos → Update or add new images inside the .skills-grid div

-About section → Write your personal description

 Projects section → Add project details or cards